Tom Murphy Player Props: Mariners vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Red Sox have the 16th-ranked team ERA among all league pitching staffs (4.22).
+- The Red Sox have the 17th-ranked team ERA among all league pitching staffs (4.24).

-- The Red Sox rank 23rd in baseball in home runs surrendered (131 total, 1.2 per game).
+- Red Sox pitchers combine to allow 134 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- The righty last appeared in relief on Tuesday, when he tossed five scoreless innings against the Atlanta Braves while giving up three hits.
+- The right-hander last appeared on Saturday against the San Francisco Giants, when he went 5 2/3 innings, allowing one earned run while giving up three hits.

-- The 30-year-old has put up a 4.11 ERA and 11.1 strikeouts per nine innings in 25 games this season, while giving up a batting average of .200 to opposing hitters.
+- In 20 games this season, the 27-year-old has put up a 3.74 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.